 Out of frustration, many people handle these situations by unplugging the power cord on a desktop PC or removing a laptop’s battery in order to force the PC to shut down immediately, but there’s actually a much better way to shut down a frozen PC.

-Windows 8.1 and Windows 10 both have an “Emergency Restart” procedure that basically uses brute force to close any open programs, then shut down and restart the PC.
+Windows 10 provides an “Emergency Restart” procedure that basically uses brute force to close any open programs and then shut down and restart the PC.

-The next time you’re confronted with a frozen PC, give the Emergency Restart procedure a try.
+The next time you’re confronted with a frozen PC that’s running Windows 10, give the Emergency Restart procedure a try.
 Here’s how:

 1 – Press the Ctrl+Alt+Delete key combination to launch the “Security Options” screen.

 2 – Press and hold the Ctrl key, then click the Power icon located in the lower right-hand corner of the screen.
 Windows will now warn you that you’ll lose any unsaved data if you proceed with the Emergency Restart.

 3 – Click the OK button to force the PC to immediately shut down and then boot back up into Windows.